 In line with its mission to promote diversity in motorsport, W Series’ on-screen commentary team will consist of equal numbers of women and men.
-Lee McKenzie, David Coulthard and Ted Kravitz – who presented W Series’ inaugural season in 2019 – will be joined by Anna Woolhouse, Alex Jacques, Amy Reynolds, Billy Monger and Naomi Schiff, who drove for W Series in 2019.
+Lee McKenzie, David Coulthard and Ted Kravitz – who presented W Series’ inaugural season in 2019 – will be joined by Anna Woolhouse, Alex Jacques as Lead Commentator, Amy Reynolds, Billy Monger and Naomi Schiff, who drove for W Series in 2019.

 W Series aims to make entry into motorsport easier, not only for drivers but also for fans, and Channel 4 will cover all eight W Series races this year – starting at the Red Bull Ring, Austria, on 26 June – when W Series will race in partnership with Formula 1.
 With Channel 4 also showing coverage of Formula 1, fans will be able to watch the world’s best male and female racing drivers on the same platform.

 W Series was the second most-watched women’s sport in the UK behind football in 2019* when Channel 4 showed live coverage of the inaugural season.
 This year, viewers will once again see all the action from W Series’ qualifying sessions and races, as well as build-up, analysis, and paddock insights from an all-star presentation team.
 Live coverage will be shown across Channel 4’s platforms and made available to watch later on demand through the All 4 catch-up service.

 - Presenter: Lee McKenzie is a broadcast journalist and presenter best known for her work in Formula One.
 She also presents international rugby for both Channel 4 and BBC as well as Wimbledon, the Olympics and the Paralympics.